SuprGames/serverless-kdsl-generator/README.md

 * Sqs Consumers
 * EventBridge Listeners

-The generator makes use of the Serverless-KDSL annotations
+The generator makes use of the Serverless-KDSL annotations library

+In this README you can find:
+* How to use the Annotations
+* How to generate your code Using the Generator as a Gradle Task

 ### HTTP Functions:
 Serverless K-DSL supports the generation of HTTP functions in Serverless, the methods GET, POST, PUT and DELETE are supported.